MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ORDER BY ?nextEventLabel ?riskReasonLabel
 ```

 This query is intentionally simple.
-It is not trying to replace the Time Molecules model.
+It is not trying to replace the Time Molecules model--that's not its forte.
 The model should still provide the probabilities, counts, and elapsed-time statistics.
 The knowledge graph provides semantic expansion.

 A combined agent response could look like this: